 We want autistic children and young people to be themselves and realise their ambitions.
 This is the overarching premise for our Time for Ambition strategy which sets out that over the next three years, we will continue to build on our core expertise in education and employability while engaging more than ever before in the other areas that are essential for autistic children and young people to lead fulfilling lives, such as having supportive families and relationships, good health and wellbeing and being active citizens in their communities.

 An employability and enterprise curriculum and approach are at the core of supporting a fulfilling quality of life.
 Our learner journey through our employability and enterprise approach begins at key stage 2 and ensures that we can best support our learners to thrive as they leave after key stage 5.

 All learners/pupils have access to impartial advice and guidance from a range of training providers and education/employment pathways.
 You can find out more about access arrangements in our Provider Access policy.

 Feel free to contact the Employability and Enterprise lead at The Rise School.

-Lead for Employability and Enterprise: Andrew Magee, Assistant Headteacher: firstname.lastname@example.org
+Lead for Employability and Enterprise: Andrew Magee, Head of Sixth Form: firstname.lastname@example.org

 Employability Lead, Ambitious about Autism, Henrietta Valler-Still: email@example.com